catalinpit/hashnode/ckocj4b0i06hmeps1b6ltby5o.md

 In a more sophisticated way, this directive allows you to bind an attribute dynamically to an expression.
 In simple terms, it allows you to use dynamic values.

 However, it can become tedious to add the `v-bind` all the time.
-As a result, you can add the semicolon symbol (`:`) in front of the attribute.
+As a result, you can add the colon symbol (`:`) in front of the attribute.
 Like in the code snippet below.
-The semicolon is the shorthand for "v-bind".
+The colon is the shorthand for "v-bind".

 ```
 <img :src="imgURL" :alt="imgDescription" width="500" height="350">